KibromBerihu/TumorLocationProfiler/README.md

 # TumorLocationProfiler

-### *TumorLocationProfiler: An AI-powered characterization of tumor locations relative to a reference organ.*
+### *TumorLocationProfiler: An AI-powered characterization of tumor locations relative to a reference organ.
+Paper [here](https://jnm.snmjournals.org/content/early/2023/12/07/jnumed.123.266322).*

   This project is **still under development**